TrellixVulnTeam/DevNotes_41HG/09_Sql/SQL.md

 - Example
   - ``` SELECT * FROM HR.employees NATURAL JOIN HR.departments; ```

-### Join with the USING Clause
+## Join with the USING Clause
-- When joining two tables, if ther are more than one common columns that have the same names, we can use the USING lause to specify which oclumns needs to be selected as teh join column in the join opeartion.
+- When joining two tables, if ther are more than one common columns that have the same names, we can use the USING lause to specify which columns needs to be selected as teh join column in the join opeartion.
 - The USING clause is used for matching a specific column or columns when join two tables
 - Joining with the USING clause is considered as 'Equijoin'
 - Example